Time Evolution within a Comoving Window: Scaling of signal fronts and magnetization plateaus after a local quench in quantum spin chains: Abstract

 \section{Abstract}

 We present a modification of Matrix Product State time evolution to simulate the propagation of signal fronts on infinite one-dimensional systems.
 We restrict the calculation to a window moving along with a signal, which by the Lieb-Robinson bound is contained within a light cone.
-Signal fronts can be studied unperturbed for much longer times than on finite systems.
+Signal fronts can be studied unperturbed and with high precision for much longer times than on finite systems.
 Entanglement inside the window is naturally small, greatly lowering computational effort.
-We calculate the time evolution of the transverse field Ising (TFI) model and of the XXZ spin-half antiferromagnet after local quantum quenches.
-In both models, we observe distinct magnetization plateaus.
-In the TFI model, their dynamical scaling follows power laws to high precision.
+We investigate the time evolution of the transverse field Ising (TFI) model and of the $S=1/2$ XXZ antiferromagnet in their symmetry broken phases after several different local quantum quenches.

+In both models, we observe distinct magnetization plateaus at the signal front for very large times, resembling those previously observed for the particle density of tight binding (TB) fermions.
+We show that the normalized difference to the magnetization of the ground state exhibits similar scaling behaviour as the density of TB fermions.
+In the XXZ model there is an additional internal structure of the signal front due to pairing, and wider plateaus with tight binding scaling exponents for the normalized excess magnetization.
+We also observe parameter dependent interaction effects between individual plateaus, resulting in a slight spatial compression of the plateau widths.

+In the TFI model, we additionally find that for an initial Jordan-Wigner domain wall state, the complete time evolution of the normalized excess longitudinal magnetization agrees exactly with the particle density of TB fermions.